AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Cerebro` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Delete a company**
+**Use case: UC01 - Delete company/companies**

 **MSS**

 1. User requests to list companies
-2. Cerebro shows a list of companies
+2. Cerebro displays the list
-3. User requests to delete a specific company in the list
+3. User requests to delete one or more company/companies in the list by index/indices
+4. Cerebro asks the user to confirm the deletion
+5. User Confirm
-4. Cerebro deletes the company
+6. Cerebro deletes the specified company/companies and shows a success message

     Use case ends.